gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 still thought about Cup sometimes, how close he had come.
 His hand was actually in mine when he died.

-I screamed and throw myself back from the pool, then huddled against the stone wall and bit my arm to muffle my whimpers, slapping the stones again and again with my other hand.
+I screamed and threw myself back from the pool, then huddled against the stone wall and bit my arm to muffle my whimpers, slapping the stones again and again with my other hand.
 My candle guttered out after a time.
 I took my matches from my pocket, but didn't light any.
 I just turned them over and over in my